FIWARE/data-space-connector/doc/flows/service-interaction-m2m/README.md

    The Trusted Issuers List also implements the [EBSI Trusted Issuers Registry "Get an issuer" endpoint](https://hub.ebsi.eu/apis/pilot/trusted-issuers-registry/v4/get-issuer).
    An implementation can be found [here](https://github.com/FIWARE/trusted-issuers-list).
+5. When all checks were successful, return the [response](https://hub.ebsi.eu/apis/pilot/authorisation/v3/post-token#responses) containing the access token.
+This access token should contain all the necessary information required by the actual service, especially the PDP component, to perform the authorization steps during interaction with the service.

 When using the [VCVerifier component](https://github.com/FIWARE/VCVerifier), this already implements such [endpoint](https://github.com/FIWARE/VCVerifier/blob/4318d2afb9ef15f6feb2134557f2fa68d86d7253/api/api.yaml#L101), performing